UNIVERSITY OF WISCONSIN River Falls

 Local newspapers can be wonderful resources for biographical information, tracing local businesses, reading about historical events, and much more.
 The River Falls Area Research Center has newspapers covering our four-county area (Burnett, Pierce, Polk and Saint Croix) from the mid-1800s up to the present, as well as newspapers from Washburn County.
 (Until the late 1990s, the River Falls ARC also covered Washburn County.)
 Most of the newspapers are on microfilm, although there are a few scattered issues of original newspapers.

-The University Archives also has a full run of the Student Voice, from its beginning in 19xx to the present.
+The University Archives also has a full run of the Student Voice, from its beginnings to the present.

 The Wisconsin Local History and Biographical Articles Collection contains 16,000 historical newspaper articles on notable Wisconsin people and communities.
 The entire collection is available digitally and displays the actual clipping which is downloadable.
 Most articles were published 1860-1940.